Contact Consumer Protection

 Some services have been specifically exempted from the Motor Vehicle Repairers Act 2003 and therefore will not require a licence, these are:

-From 25 September 2021, repairers will not need to be certified if they are repairing or installing accessories which do not affect the performance, safety or security of a motor vehicle.
+Repairers do not need to be certified if they are repairing or installing accessories which do not affect the performance, safety or security of a motor vehicle.

 Consumer Protection has developed the following guide for the repair industry to assist with understanding which accessories may be exempted from certification requirements.